jatinchowdhury18/RTNeural/README.md

 extra steps.

 1. Add a compile-time definition to define a default byte alignment for RTNeural.
-   For most cases this will be one of either:
+   For most cases this definition will be one of either:
    - `RTNEURAL_DEFAULT_ALIGNMENT=16`
    - `RTNEURAL_DEFAULT_ALIGNMENT=32`

 2. Add a compile-time definition to [select a backend](#choosing-a-backend).
+   If you wish to use the STL backend, then no definition is required.
-   This should be one of the following:
+   This definition should be one of the following:
    - `RTNEURAL_USE_EIGEN=1`
    - `RTNEURAL_USE_XSIMD=1`
-   - `RTNEURAL_USE_STIL=1`

-3. Add the necessary include paths for your chosen backend.
-This will be one of either:
+4. Add the necessary include paths for your chosen backend.
+This path will be one of either:
    - `<repo>/modules/Eigen`
    - `<repo>/modules/xsimd/include/xsimd`